nadaso8/MARlea/README.md

  - `<INPUT_FILE>` - Input file path to use.

 ### Options:
  -  -i, --init-file `<FILE_NAME>`      Specifies a file to read starting conditions from.
-If omitted it is assumed that starting conditions are provided in a marked section of the input file; if not provided in either location it is assumed that all species start at count 0.
+By default if no file is specified the default is to assign species a count of 0, this is also the default for species not listed within the specified file.
  -  -o, --output-file `<FILE_NAME>`    Specifies a file where the program should write its results.
 If omitted program will only print to the command line.
+By default this will simply use console output.
  -  -t, --num-trials `<NUM_TRIALS>`    Specifies the number of times the simulation should simulate the chemical reaction network.
+By default this is 100 trials
- -  -r, --max-runtime `<MAX_RUNTIME>` Specifies the maximum time the simulation is allowed to run for in seconds."
+ -  -r, --max-runtime `<MAX_RUNTIME>` Specifies the maximum time the simulation is allowed to run for in seconds.
+By default runtime is unbounded
+ -  -s, **Advanced** sets how tollerant each simulation will be of semi stable states.
+By defualt each trial will terminate after being semi stable for 100 steps.

  ## input syntax
  ### reactants/products
  `<coefficient> <species name>`
- - Note: coefficient may be ommited if it is 1
+ - Note: If coefficient is ommited it defaults to 1
  ### reaction
  `<reactant + <reactant> => <product> + <product>, <reaction_rate>`
  - Note: there may be any number of reactants or products including 0